unclebob/spacewar/README.md

   you at long range.
 So expect visits from the stronger Klingons.

   Klingons are slow because they never learned dilithium catalysis.
-Any dilithium they have on board was probably stolen and is strictly used for trading purposes.
+Any dilithium they have on board was probably stolen and is is hoarded to deplete Federation reserves.

   Klingons can collect antimatter from all stars, though they collect faster from O and A stars, and only very slowly from K and M stars.
 You will often see them